Processing. Please Wait.

-To start a corporation in Arkansas, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the Arkansas Secretary of State.
-You can file this document online or by mail.
-The articles cost $50 to file ($45 online).
+A corporation is a legal entity that is separate from its owners (shareholders).
+Often formed to conduct business, corporations protect owner assets (house, cars, bank accounts) from being used to settle business debts or lawsuits.
+To start a corporation in Arkansas, you must file Articles of Incorporation with the Arkansas Secretary of State.
+You can file the document online or by mail.
+The Articles of Incorporation cost $50 to file ($45 online).
 Once filed with the state, this document formally creates your Arkansas corporation.

 When filling out Articles of Incorporation, you’ll be prompted to list the name and address of your company’s registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.